DjangoCRM/info/docs/features/massmail-app-features.md

 # Boost Sales Efficiency with Integrated Email Marketing: Send Personalized email Campaigns Directly from the CRM

-The **Massmail application** is a built-in feature of Django CRM that enables your team to manage and send email campaigns.
+The **Massmail application** is a built-in feature of the CRM that enables your team to manage and send email campaigns.
 It’s designed for sales managers who need to communicate with leads, contacts, and companies efficiently—without leaving their workflow.

 ## Built for CRM-Based Outreach